jhvozdovich/help-queue/README.md

 ### Description

 _This application serves as an introduction to React with create-react-app, components, JSX, and props while building a static site.
-The help queue app displays a list of help request tickets and will expanded to be dynamic with form fields to write new tickets and display all ticket information dynamically._
+The help queue app displays a list of help request tickets and will expanded to be dynamic with form fields to write new tickets and display all ticket information dynamically.
+Refactored to add Redux._

 ### Instructions for use: